shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 The wolf guards dispersed, looking for Ersatzica.

 She herself was hiding in a corner with Mudrich.
-"They've got the place surrounded by guards, we'll never get in undetected."
+"They've got the place surrounded by guards; we'll never get in undetected."

 "Maybe we don't need to."
 Mudrich got up.
 "I'll just walk in, get a good look at things, and then come back and tell you what I saw."

 "But we both know you don't have the best memory."

-"Well *you* can't go in."
+"Well, *you* can't go in."

 "Hmmm, good point.
 Ok, you go.
 I'll wait here."

-Mudrich went to the workshop, and saw her mother.
+Mudrich went to the workshop and saw her mother.
 "Mother, what a surprise."

 "Mudrich, have you seen Ersatzica?"